jimeiyang/objectContourDetector/README.md

 # objectContourDetector

-This is the code for arXiv paper [Object Contour Detection with a Fully Convolutional Encoder-Decoder Network](http://arxiv.org/abs/1603.04530) by Jimei Yang, Brian Price, Scott Cohen, Honglak Lee and Ming-Hsuan Yang.
+This is the code for arXiv paper [Object Contour Detection with a Fully Convolutional Encoder-Decoder Network](http://arxiv.org/abs/1603.04530) by Jimei Yang, Brian Price, Scott Cohen, Honglak Lee and Ming-Hsuan Yang, 2016.

 ## Contents